Holder hails Gabriel's 'massive heart' as Windies beat England

 Blackwood might not have played had fellow batsmen Darren Bravo and Shimron Hetmyer decided to tour rather than opting out of a campaign taking place against the backdrop of the coronavirus pandemic.

-England stand-in skipper Ben Stokes said he had no regrets over either leaving out veteran paceman Stuart Broad or deciding to bat first in overcast, bowler-friendly, conditions on Wednesday.
+England stand-in skipper Ben Stokes said he had no regrets over either leaving out veteran paceman Stuart Broad or deciding to bat first in overcast, bowler-friendly conditions last Wednesday.

 “We made a decision based around thinking pace was going to stand us a better place in the long game.
 Stuart is a fantastic bowler and he understands the reasons why,” said Stokes.